 - Head and neck inspections for signs and symptoms of oral problems and diseases.

 - Development of dental x-rays.

-- Removing plaque and tartar from the teeth during professional teeth cleaning sessions.
+- It removes plaque and tartar from the teeth during professional teeth cleaning sessions.

-- Applying sealants, fluorides, and other preventative materials to dental surfaces.
+- I apply sealants, fluorides, and other preventative materials to dental surfaces.

 - Teaching patients, especially young patients, optimal oral health strategies.

 - I am taking impressions of a patient’s dental structure for dental molds.

 - We are documenting patients’ information and dental histories.

 Why Are Professional Teeth Cleaning Important?
 What Happens When Plaque & Tartar Aren’t Removed?

 No matter how well you brush, floss, and rinse your teeth, you can’t remove all the trace amounts of food particles stuck between your teeth and gums.
 The situation is even worse for people with misaligned teeth — food particles often get stuck in deeper and hard-to-reach cavities.
 When saliva, food, and other substances collect in your mouth, they create a welcoming environment for bacteria — over time, the bacteria develop deposits that get attached to your teeth’s surface.
 Soft drinks, simple sugars, and carbohydrates are most likely to create a welcoming environment for bacteria that release deposits.